Augusta streetlight fee plan not ready to move forward

 Right now, in the old city, streetlight fees come from property taxes, the plan would be to charge the fee but give property owners a tax reduction, but this would be a big benefit to those with higher tax bills.

-The Engineering committee agreeing the proposal isn’t ready to move forward voting to send it back to the streetlight subcommittee to work out the details, in Augusta George Eskola WJBF NewsChannel 6.
+The Engineering committee agreeing the proposal isn’t ready to move forward voting to send it back to the streetlight subcommittee to work out the details.

 Also, not ready to move forward is the proposed non-discrimination ordinance, a commission committee voting to create a working group to suggest improvements and report back in two months.